Ali

 After: one unified, editable profile.

-In a separate but related project, I added generative AI to the policy and agreement creation flow.
-That taught me a lot about guiding AI interactions and designing more human, conversational UX.
+In a related project I added generative AI to the policy and agreement creation flow, which sharpened how I design guided, conversational interactions.